 “I took Zrytec at bedtime every night for about 4 years.
 Whenever I’d miss a dose, I would have severe itching and thought my allergies became so bad I couldn’t get off of it.

 “I decided I was ready to get allergy shots, but I needed to be off Zyrtec first.
 When I researched the severe itching and found out it was a withdrawal effect, I was shocked!

 “Starting in January of this year, I decided I would slowly taper off.
 I began cutting my pills in half but I continued to take daily.
 In April, I started taking 1/2 pill every other day.
 Two weeks ago I stopped cold turkey.
 After 5-6 days I do have an itch, but it’s been tolerable.

 “I am having horrible nightmares still.
 Also, I’m now having bad headaches, but ibuprofen is helping.
 I am determined to not go back on Zrytec, and I’ve decided to fight it through.
-I know first hand how horrible the withdrawal can be.
-I probably should have switched to taking 1/2 pill every third day for a few months, but I was anxious to get off completely.”
+The withdrawal can be horrible, as I know first-hand.
+Probably I should have switched to taking 1/2 pill every third day for a few months, but I was anxious to get off completely.”

 Anne in New England wrote:

 “I found this site while searching itching as a withdrawal symptom from Zyrtec.
 You can guess why I googled that.
 I took Zyrtec for several years to address migraines caused in part by allergies.
-I no longer get migraines and wanted to come off the Zyrtec.
+Migraines are not longer a problem for me, and I wanted to come off the Zyrtec.
 I took myself down slowly, to the point where I was taking only 5 mg every three days.

 “I’m determined to get off this drug once and for all.
-I’ll post an update if and when the side effects finally subside.
+If and when the side effects finally subside, I’ll post an update.
 As for now, 5 days in and miserable.”